marschium/story_maker/docs/basics.md

 ## Releasing

 The export your story select `File -> Export` from toolbar.
 This will create a zip folder that contains everything needed to distribute and run your story.

+### Desktop app

+A windows version can be distributed using the `.exe` and both `.pck` files contained in the exported zip file.

+### HTML

+The `html_export` folder in the exported zip file contains everything needed to distrubute a html/wasm version.